Colex317/deep_learning_challenge/README.md

 2. **Compile, Train, and Evaluate the Model**

-      TensorFlow was used to design a ?????neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup-funded organization will be successful based on the features in the dataset.
+      TensorFlow was used to design a neural network model that can predict, based on the features in the dataset, whether an Alphabet Soup-funded organization will be successful.

 4. **Optimize the Model**